JosephBui21/Data-Science-Portfolio/README.md

 # Data Science Portfolio by Joseph Bui
 This portfolio is a compilation of notebooks displaying my proficiency of data analysis and machine learning algorithms.

+# Yelp Prediction Mini-Project

+Yelp is a crowdsourcing website for users to review certain local businesses.
+Users can describe their overall experience using star ratings or give feedback to a business.
+Using Yelp & my expertise with machine learning, I wanted to predict what a business' star rating would be based on a review a user wrote.

 # DataHacks 2020 Finalist

 In this competition, David, Nathan, and I found studies that proved that African Americans are more likely to experience mortality due to diabetes than other races.
 As a result, we wanted to use the data we were given to find if African Americans are receiving racial bias within the healthcare system.
 Click this link to view our work: